erikbra/grate/examples/docker/readme.md

 Simply `docker-compose up` to:
 - build a local `myapp-dbmigration` image that contains both grate and the migration scripts based on the published `grate` image.
-    - Until the official grate image is published this is looking at a local `grate:dev` image you can generate locally using the `build-local-docker-container.ps1` script
 - start a sql database server
 - run the `myapp-dbmigration` migration against the server